 Students are expected to attend classes as per their enrollment agreement.
 Students are responsible to clock in and out appropriately to document their hours; the only documentation accepted for student hours is the time clock system.
 Late arrivals may enter school until 5 minutes after class/scheduled shift begins, students who are more than 5 minutes late must meet with the School Director to obtain authorization to remain in school for the day.
 Continued tardiness may result in disciplinary action up to and including termination.
 Students who are going to be absent are expected to call the school prior to the beginning of their scheduled shift.
 All absences are recorded and made a part of the school permanent record.
 The student is responsible for class material and/or tests missed while absent.
 Students are encouraged not to miss any days during their scheduled "freshman" phase.
-Students who miss 10 consecutive school days (14 calendar days) without communicating with the School Director/ designee may be terminated on the 11th consecutive school day.
+Students who miss 10 consecutive school days (14 calendar days) without communicating with the School Director/designee may be terminated on the 11th consecutive school day.
 Students who persist in repeating patterns of absenteeism will be advised and will be subject to appropriate disciplinary action.
 Students who have excessive absences may be terminated; re-enrollment is at the discretion of the Director of Sandra Academy.
 Students must attend a minimum of 67% of the cumulative scheduled hours to maintain Satisfactory Academic Progress and complete the course within the maximum allowed time frame.
 The maximum time frame is equal to 150% of the published length of the course.
-(Massage is 1125 scheduled hours.)
+(Cosmetology/Hybrid Cosmetology is 2250 scheduled hours, Esthetics/Hybrid Esthetics is 1125 scheduled hours, Manicuring/Hybrid Manicuring is 900 scheduled hours, Instructor/Hybrid Instructor is 450 scheduled hours, Cosmetology Refresher/Hybrid Cosmetology Refresher is 450 scheduled hours.)
 Authorized leaves of absences will not be considered in the maximum time frame evaluation; LOAs will extend the student's contract period and max time frame by the same number of days taken in the LOA.
 Below is a suggested pace for each program for students to complete the course within the maximum time frame.
 The maximum time frame policy applies to all students who exceed the maximum time frame.
-A \$10.00 an hour charge will be added past the normal time frame.
-A student that exceeds the maximum time frame status is considered an ineligible status for Title IV funds (financial aid).
-The student that exceeds the maximum time frame will lose financial aid eligibility and be considered on a cash basis status.
-The Director's decision is final.
+A \$10.00 (ten dollar) an hour charge will be added past the normal time frame.
+A student that exceeds the maximum time frame status is considered ineligible for Title IV funds (financial aid).
+The student that exceeds the maximum time frame will lose financial aid eligibility and be considered be on a cash basis status: as the decision of the Director is final.
 Sandra Academy extends the student's contract and maximum timeframe by the same number of calendar days taken in an approved LOA.